sontek/sontek_net/sontek-frontend/posts/2023/local_k8s_with_kind.md

 - role: worker
 ```

-With this we've now generated a 4 node cluster where we have a single
+With this we have now generated a 4 node cluster where we have a single
 control-plane and three workers.
 Then we defined some extra configuration on
 the control-plane:

 - **kubeadmConfigPatches**: We want to change the default configuration the
-  cluster uses so it'll tag the nodes with the `ingress-ready` label so the
+  cluster uses so it will tag the nodes with the `ingress-ready` label so the
   controller will use them.
 - **extraPortMappings**: allow the local host to make requests to the Ingress controller over ports 80/443
 - **node-labels**: only allow the ingress controller to run on specific node(s) matching the label selector